CALL US 24/7

 • Assault – Class B Misdemeanor

-This classification typically applies when a non-competitor assaults a competitor in sporting or other competitive events.
+This category would usually be applicable when a non-competitor assaults a competitor in sporting or other competitive events.

-Bail Bond: The resultant charges include a fine of $2,000 and a bail bond, along with a potential jail term of up to 6 months.
-Given that bail is typically 10% of the overall bond, a $200 payment would be required to secure bail.
+Bail Bond: The fees that accumulate are a fine of $2,000 and a bail bond, and a potential jail term of 6 months.
+As bail typically equals 10% of the total bond, a payment of $200 would be required to secure bail.

 • Assault – Class A Misdemeanour